tek-shinobi/blog/tekshinobiblog/content/posts/golang:Cobra-And-Viper-tutorial.md

 Cobra is a tool for making CLI application.
 Viper is a configuration management solution for Go applications which allows you to specify configuration options for your application in several ways, including **configuration files, environment variables, and command-line flags**.

+## Why viper for config management?

+- It can find, load, and unmarshal values from a config file.
+- It supports many types of files, such as JSON, TOML, YAML, ENV, or INI.
+- It can also read values from environment variables or command-line flags.
+- It gives us the ability to set or override default values.
+- Moreover, if you prefer to store your settings in a remote system such as Etcd or Consul, then you can use viper to read data from them directly.
+- It works for both unencrypted and encrypted values.
+- One more interesting thing about Viper is, it can watch for changes in the config file, and notify the application about it.
+- We can also use viper to save any config modification we made to the file.

+## Let's do it

 Install cobra: `go install github.com/spf13/cobra` Assuming that this is a blank project with just `go.mod` file, create the boilerplate by:
 ```shell